Welcome Letter from Karen Kaul, MD, PhD; Chair of Department of Pathology and Laboratory Medicine

 The culture at NorthShore is one of collaboration and collegiality.
 The department functions as an integral part of the health care team, with numerous tumor boards and teaching rounds held in conjunction with our clinical colleagues each week.
 Residents become involved in many intradepartmental studies and quality efforts during their tenure.
 Interdisciplinary collaboration is a hallmark of NorthShore and has led to great success in our cancer programs, adult and perinatal genetics, infection control, and most recently our individualized medicine program.

 We welcome your interest in NorthShore and encourage your questions and application to our program!

 Karen L. Kaul, MD, PhD, Chair

-Welcome Message from John Lee, MD, PhD; Residency Program Director
+Welcome Message from Ajit Paintal, MD, Residency Program Director

-We welcome your interest and look forward to getting to know you better during the application process.
+We welcome your interest and invite you to further explore this site.
+We also look forward to getting to know you better during the application process.